jeromeabel/oc-p13-argentbank/README.md

 This project is the n°13 of the [OpenClassrooms Front-End learning path](https://openclassrooms.com/fr/paths/516-developpeur-dapplication-javascript-react).
 I work at the Remede Agency, a web agency.
 We are developing a full-stack app for a new bank company, ArgentBank

 The backend is provided with a tiny data set of two users.
 My goals are :
-- build a responsive React App with three pages : home, signup and profile according to previous designs
+- Build a responsive React App with three pages : home, signup and profile according to previous designs
-- add an authentication system with Redux
+- Add an authentication system with Redux
-- document the API with Swagger
+- Document the API with Swagger : phase 2 transactions

 ## ✨ Interface